NSCF/SANSCA-Deployment/README.md

 ### Completed
 * Ubuntu 22.04 LTS Installion
-* Launced la-toolkit and authenicated to server
+* Launched la-toolkit and authenicated to server using ssh-tunnel to server

 ### In progress
 * Deploy SANSCA test instance
+* Resolve initial seeding issues